LadnerLab/py-slurmscript/docs.md

 **SlurmScript.is_finished()**
 ```
 Determines whether or not this job has been completed,
-where completion is determined by an empty output from
+where completion is determined by a job state code
-squeue -h -j $job_num, this method does not determine the
+that is neither PENDING nor RUNNING, not that this method does not
-success/failure of any given job number, only whether or not
+determine the success/failure of any given job number,
-it is currently running.
+only whether or not it is currently running.
 ```
 **SlurmScript.set_shebang( new_shebang )**
 ```